rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryO365.md

 - There are 8 arguments.
     - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
     - sortOrder - SortOrder: Sorts the order of results.
-    - filter - list of Filters: The hierarchy object filter.
+    - filter - list of Filters: Hierarchy object filter.
     - objectTypeFilter - list of System.Strings: Types of objects to include.
     - includeEntireHierarchy - System.Boolean: If true, the entire hierarchy will be searched.
-    - fid - System.String: The Rubrik UUID for the object.
+    - fid - System.String: Rubrik UUID for the object.
 - Returns O365SharepointObjectConnection.
 ### sharepointobjects
 - There are 6 arguments.
     - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
     - sortOrder - SortOrder: Sorts the order of results.
-    - filter - list of Filters: The hierarchy object filter.
+    - filter - list of Filters: Hierarchy object filter.
-    - fid - System.String: The Rubrik UUID for the object.
+    - fid - System.String: Rubrik UUID for the object.
 - Returns O365SharepointObjectConnection.
 ### sharepointobjectsnew
 Compared to the endpoint o365SharepointObjectList, this endpoint retrieves and persists SharePoint site hierarchy from Microsoft directly.
 Returns the SharePoint objects after filtering by the object types.

 - There are 8 arguments.
     - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
     - sortOrder - SortOrder: Sorts the order of results.
-    - filter - list of Filters: The hierarchy object filter.
+    - filter - list of Filters: Hierarchy object filter.
     - objectTypeFilter - list of System.Strings: Types of objects to include.
     - includeEntireHierarchy - System.Boolean: If true, the entire hierarchy will be searched.
-    - fid - System.String: The Rubrik UUID for the object.
+    - fid - System.String: Rubrik UUID for the object.
 - Returns O365SharepointObjectConnection.
 ### sharepointsite
 Details for the SharePoint site corresponding to the site ID.